Falcon Gold (CVE:FG) Trading Down 25% – Here’s What Happened

-Shares of Falcon Gold Corp.
-(CVE:FG – Get Free Report) were down 25% during trading on Wednesday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 628,200 shares were traded during mid-day trading, an increase of 48% from the average daily volume of 424,941 shares.
+Falcon Gold Corp.
+(CVE:FG – Get Free Report) was down 25% during trading on Saturday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+Approximately 235,540 shares changed hands during mid-day trading, a decline of 44% from the average daily volume of 420,415 shares.
 The stock had previously closed at C$0.02.

 Featured Stories